pirminrehm/ddd-dapp/README.md

 2. Either add `-h <your-ip>` if you run with *ganache-cli* or set your ip in the settings of *ganache's* user-interface.

+> The host address in ganache has to equal the host address in the `truffle.js` !

 ## Workflow